 Do you feel like you have no energy to do anything?
 Do you deal with frequent headaches?
 Or maybe you experience digestion-related problems, rapid heartbeat, sleep difficulties, and loss of sexual desire?
 While all these problems seem random, they are symptoms of stress and a vast majority of people experience them at one point or another.
-Modern lifestyle gives us numerous perks, but at the same time, it can be very stressful.
+The modern lifestyle gives us numerous perks, but at the same time, it can be very stressful.

 Balancing home and work life can be very hectic for every person and let’s not forget that you need to have a social life as well.
 Stress is a physical response that occurs when the body thinks it’s under attack and switches to “fight or flight” mode.
 Most of us repeat the same mistake – we don’t take daily stress seriously and fail to do something about it.